The SupercarsInDallas Story

 Years went on, and for better or worse, the little boy grew into a teenage driver!
 His KIA Optima LX V6 was his freedom.
 That’s right, V6, baby!
 He was king of the world.
 Videogames went from fighting, FPS, RTS, and RPGs to GranTurismo, Need For Speed, and Driver.
 He damn near memorized every piece of information in GranTurismo 2.
 Cars were an obsession.
 His allowance went to MotorTrend, Road & Track, and Car and Driver.
 By now, the kid had fallen hard for the products of a little operation outside of Munich.
 Goldeneye, Tomorrow Never Dies, The Transporter, his buddy’s mom’s 330i, and his girlfriend’s dad’s Z3 3.0i had pretty much sealed BMW’s position at the zenith of Jordan’s world.
 So much so, he went to work for his local dealer as a valet just so he could drive the things.

 That’s where the love of driving evolved into a more than a hobby.
 I got a set of keys to take a client car out to Texas Motor Speedway.
 Seemed like a normal assignment.
 The keys were to a 2002 e39 M5.
 Where do you begin when your life consists of a 178 horsepower KIA and AP English homework and you start up a 400 horsepower V8 in one of the greatest sport sedans in the history of mankind?
-A flick of a key in the ignition and first gear is the answer.
+A flick of a key in the ignition and first gear was the answer.
 That drive changed me- changed everything, really.
 My head had never been more calm, and I had never in my life experienced such raw happiness as I did on that drive.
 Don’t fret, I wasn’t too hard on the customer’s car :P. I was addicted to performance cars, and I hungered for it.
 I needed this is my life.
 I was hooked.

 By the time I turned 18, I had saved a few thousand dollars from the jobs I had taken on since age 15, and it was time to replace the faithful KIA.
 There was only one car company I would even consider for my first purchase of my own.
 I ached for an M car but was in no position to make that a reality yet.
 I nabbed a 2006 BMW Z4 3.0Si Roadster off a Nissan dealer’s used car lot.
 The world was mine in that car, and each time I’d fire up the little inline six, it was bliss.